-In the Policy Intentions Document consultation, the following vision statement and detailed aims for this Neighbourhood Plan, developed by the Neighbourhood Plan Steering Group, were strongly endorsed by over 92% of the respondents in the consultation exercise.
+4.1 In the 2021 Policy Intentions Document consultation, the following vision statement and detailed aims for this Neighbourhood Plan, developed by the Neighbourhood Plan Steering Group, were strongly endorsed by over 92% of the respondents in the consultation exercise.
+They were further endorsed by over 73% of respondents in the statutory Regulation 14 consultation.
 As such, they remain - with some minor amendments reflecting consultation views - the foundation of this plan.

-The vision statement below is aspirational.
+4.2 The vision statement below is aspirational.
 It paints a picture of how the parish council and its community would wish the parish to be in 2035.
 There is no guarantee that this will happen but it nonetheless constitutes an achievable, if challenging, ambition for all involved in the life of Pannal, Burn Bridge and Walton Park.
 The aims which follow the statement are designed to help achieve the vision.
 The planning policies and non-planning community actions which form the core of this document (Section 5) will work to deliver the aims and, through them, the vision itself.